airbrake/airbrake/README.md

 Proxy Support
 -------------

-The notifier supports using a proxy, if your server is not able to directly reach the Hoptoad servers.
-To configure the proxy settings, added the following information to your Hoptoad configuration block.
+The notifier supports using a proxy, if your server is not able to directly reach the Airbrake servers.
+To configure the proxy settings, added the following information to your Airbrake configuration block.

-    HoptoadNotifier.configure do |config|
+    Airbrake.configure do |config|
       config.proxy_host = ...
       config.proxy_port = ...
       config.proxy_user = ...